Edgware & Kingsbury F.C.: History

 In 1972 the club was renamed Edgware.
 Division Two was abolished in 1977 as the Athenian League was reduced to a single division.
 They finished as runners-up in 1981–82, but were not promoted to the Isthmian League as their White Lion Ground did not meet the ground grading requirements.
 When the Athenian League disbanded altogether in 1984 they joined the London Spartan League, before changing their name back to Edgware Town in 1987.
 They won the Premier Division of the Spartan League and the League Cup in 1987–88.
 After a second title in 1989–90, the club were promoted to Division Two North of the Isthmian League.
 After league reorganisation in 1991 they were placed in Division Three, which they won in its first season, earning promotion to Division Two.
-They were relegated back to Division Three at the end of the 2000–01 season, which was renamed Division Two the year after.
+They were relegated back to Division Three at the end of the 2000–01 season, which was renamed Division Two the following year.

 In 2006 the now-renamed Division Two was disbanded and Edgware were transferred to the Premier Division of the Spartan South Midlands League.
 They won it at the first attempt, also winning the Premier Cup and the Challenge Trophy.
 The club was promoted to Division One North of the Isthmian League, but were forced to close down at the end of the Isthmian League season due to lack of funds, following the decision of the local authority to grant planning permission for their ground, leaving the club unable to confirm a home ground for the 2008–09 season after their main sponsor and benefactor decided to withdraw support, putting the club's lease of the White Lion ground in jeopardy.
-However, although the club did not play a match for many years from this point, it did not formally fold; FA registrations were maintained and the club remained non-playing members of the Middlesex Football Association.
+However, although the club did not play a match for six years, it did not formally fold; FA registration was maintained and the club remained non-playing members of the Middlesex Football Association.

-In March 2014 it was announced that the club was to start playing again, and they joined Division One of the Spartan South Midlands League for the 2014–15 season.
+In March 2014 it was announced that the club was to start playing again.
+They subsequently joined Division One of the Spartan South Midlands League for the 2014–15 season.
 In the 2015–16 season the club won the Division One title by ten points and were promoted to the Premier Division.
-At the end of the 2020–21 season the club were transferred to the Premier Division North of the Combined Counties League.
-In May 2022, the club announced they would be renaming to Edgware & Kingsbury.
+At the end of the 2020–21 season they were transferred to the Premier Division North of the Combined Counties League.
+In 2022 the club was renamed Edgware & Kingsbury.